falbuna/Homework_3_PasswordGenerator/README.md

 ![Prompt for uppercase letters.](https://github.com/falbuna/Homework_3_PasswordGenerator/blob/master/Assets/Uppercase.PNG)

 The user will be asked whether they want to use numbers.
-If they do want numbers in the generated password, they can press "Ok".
+If they do want numbers in the generated password, they can press "OK".
 Otherwise, they would press cancel.
 Pressing cancel from this point forward will not end the process.

 ![Prompt for numeric characters.](https://github.com/falbuna/Homework_3_PasswordGenerator/blob/master/Assets/Numbers.PNG)

 The user will finally be asked whether they want to use special characters.
-If they do want to use special characters in the generated password, they can press "Ok".
+If they do want to use special characters in the generated password, they can press "OK".
 Otherwise, they would press cancel.
 Pressing cancel will not end the process.

 ![Prompt for special characters.](https://github.com/falbuna/Homework_3_PasswordGenerator/blob/master/Assets/Special.PNG)